 The regeneration landscape in London is in flux.
 Whilst major projects are still in evidence across the Capital, transformation is also occurring in smaller steps, and sometimes outside of traditional development models.
 Future of London will be focusing on a number of these issues throughout the year, including the delivery of large-scale projects in an altered landscape, and, as out of town and online modes of retail continue to flourish, how London boroughs can regenerate their high streets through innovative town centre management strategies, and by working with their business and voluntary communities.

 Improving the energy efficiency of the built environment is a major challenge for London.
 Rising energy costs mean an inevitable rise in fuel poverty, affecting vulnerable households across London.
 It is hoped that the launch of the Green Deal will tackle both London’s carbon reduction challenge by inciting people into making their homes more energy efficient, while the Energy Company Obligation (ECO) helps to make improvements to the most in need households.
 In 2012, Future of London published Delivering Energy Efficiency in London, which gave practice advice to London boroughs around different levels of engagement with the programmes.
 Now that the programmes have been launched, and policies firmed up following DECC’s consultation, we are running a series of seminars around these changes, and how boroughs can make the best use of the programmes.

-In addition, we have two current rounds of our Future London Leaders Programme (formally Rising Stars) designed to identify and nurture the career development of our most promising staff.
-The rounds – launched in October 2012 and January 2013 respectively – bring together a selected group of individuals with potential for progression, and offering them unique training, development and mentoring opportunities.
+In addition, we will shortly be launching the next rounds of our Future London Leaders Programme (formally Rising Stars) designed to identify and nurture the career development of our most promising staff.
+The rounds – to be launched in October 2013 and February 2014 respectively – will bring together a selected group of individuals with potential for progression, and offer them unique training, development and mentoring opportunities.